Hestice/payroll_viewer/README.md

 - Awesome Flutter Snippet
 - Material Icon Theme
 - Gitlens
-- PHP Intelephense (not yet being used)
+- PHP Intelephense (not yet being used.
+If using PHP Laravel framework for backend, otherwise, this is optional.)

 ## Setting Development Environment